arcs-/medium-button/README.md

 # MediumButton
-MediumButton extends your Medium Editor with the possibility add buttons.
+MediumButton extends your Medium Editor with the possibility to add more buttons.

-You can still use the default buttons, this will just give you the iption to add more and custom ones
+You can still use the default buttons, MediumButton will just give you the abiity to add more and custom buttons

 # Basic usage